 Less is the new more.
 This may not fall directly under the lines of sustainability; however buying less has less effect on the environment.
 This film asks the question ‘How might your life be better with less’?
 This film takes the audience inside the lives of minimalists from all walks of life including families, entrepreneurs, architects, artists, journalists and scientists, all of whom are striving to live a meaningful life with less.

-This visually stunning documentary reflects human’s relationship to other species on Earth, as humanity becomes more and more isolated from Nature.
-How do we now wish to interact with other species that live around us?
-This powerful film explores how our definition of nature has an effect on human history, and how it can change the course of events to come.
+This visually stunning documentary reflects human’s relationship to other species on Earth.
+As humanity becomes more and more isolated from Nature, this film examines how do we now wish to interact with other species that live around us?
+Terra explores how our definition of nature has an effect on human history, and how it can change the course of events to come.

 These films explore different facets of sustainability and the effect of humans on the planet.
 I hope you enjoyed our top picks for the best sustainability documentaries and docu-series on Netflix.
 Do you have any favorites to add?
-We would love to find out what your favorite sustainability documentaries.
+We would love to find out what you think are the best sustainability documentaries on Netflix.
 Share your thoughts and ideas directly in the comment section below.